-Also, if that input is non-excludable like polluted air or water, then other industries could see their costs fall, so input used more - a different substitution effect.
-Also a different scale effect.
+Also, if that input is non-excludable like polluted air or water, then as one industry shrinks, other industries could see their costs fall, so input used more - a different cross-industry substitution effect.
+Also a different scale effect depending on conditions in that industry.